OTCv8/otclientv8/README.md

 # OTClientV8

-OTClientV8 is highly optimized tile based 2d game engine built with c++, lua, physfs, OpenGL ES 2.0 and OpenAL.
+OTClientV8 is highly optimized, cross-platform tile based 2d game engine built with c++17, lua, physfs, OpenGL ES 2.0 and OpenAL.
+It has been created as alternative client for game called [Tibia](https://tibia.com/), but now it's much more functional and powerful.
 It works well even on 12 years old computers.
-In 2020 it has been used by more than 90k unique players.
+In June 2020 it reached 100k unique installations.

 Supported platforms:
 - Windows (min.
 Windows 7)
 - Linux